gabotronix/underpass-docs/dante.md

 ```
 Where: `username` is the name of the user that you want to add.
 You will then be asked to input a password.

-User creation can also be done from Portainer by typing the command below:
+User creation can also be done from Portainer.
+From the `dante` Console, the command to use is:
 ```
 adduser -s /sbin/nologin username
 ```